csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

 * cya@media - similar as people "Hello youtube", which is use as to notify another player / cheat that he is going to be on public media.

 * uff ja - "Yes" in german.
-Just a expression used in the end of a sentence
+Just a expression used in the end of a sentence.

 * hhhhhh - A HvH slang means for "Ha Ha Ha", a representation of laughing.

 * laff - A HvH slang stands for laugh.

 * n1 -  A HvH slang.
 Stands for "nice one".

+* who.ru - A HvH slang represents "who are you".